NethServer/nethserver-makerpms/README.rst

 Usage
 ^^^^^

-Travis CI builds are triggered automatically when:
+GitHub Actions builds are triggered automatically when:

 * one or more commits are pushed to the `master` branch of the NethServer repository, as stated in the ``.github/workflows/make-rpms.yml`` file inside the ``on.push.branches`` key